 What is a Fully Insured Plan?

-A fully insured plan is the most common type of health benefits plan offered by employers.
+The definition of fully insured plan can be termed as it is the most common type of health benefits plan offered by employers.
 This traditional health insurance model relies on a third-party insurance carrier to assume financial risk and pay claims for members in exchange for pre-paid premiums.

 Employers pay the annual premium for fully insured agreements, which they negotiate with the carrier at the start of each year.
 The number of members enrolled in the plan, as well as a spouse or any dependents listed on their plans, are the primary factors that influence premium pricing.